Sometimes when students asked how old I was

 feels

-happen at the same time
+will happen at the same exact time

-as tiny personal miracles and tragedies.
+as tiny personal miracles and/or tragedies.

-of a guy kicking around space dust?
+of guys kicking around space dust.

 Perspective.

-But then, I remember increasing aggravation
+But then, I remember my increasing aggravation

 that the coverage was going to interrupt General Hospital,

-the bright spot of sick days;
+a bright spot on sick days.

 My son had been born